-Kater’s abstract, often geometric, works can be associated with trends in art such as constructivism and (post)minimal art and more modern: casualism.
-He feels a kinship with Dutch sculptors such as Ad Dekkers and Carel Visser and is strongly inspired by the small-scale, almost contrived works of the American artists Richard Tuttle and Richard Francisco.
-Kater uses their principle ” less is more” in his search for what he wants to show and the aesthetics that the work must radiate.
+The works are deliberately small.
+They can be associated with trends in art such as constructivism, (post)minimal art and more current: casualism.
+There is a kinship with Dutch sculptors such as Ad Dekkers and Carel Visser and more strongly with the small-scale, almost contrived works of the American artists Richard Tuttle and Richard Francisco.
+Their principle “less is more” i use in search for creating a good image and for the aesthetics that the work must radiate.

 - 2019: Prijs Piet Staut: 2nd prize, BE

 - PLANNED 2023 Achter de Ramen, Amsterdam, NL

 - 2018 I try to keep up with the rhythm, Atelier P68, Amersfoort, NL

 - 2022-23 Maquette (curated by Robert Moon), No Show Space Gallery, London UK

 - 2022 100 years KV Laren /Blaricum, Singer Museum Laren NL